iboB/maibo/README.md

 ### Thanks to

-The author would like to thank [Chobolabs](http://www.chobolabs.com/) for their support and some pieces of the CMake code which were initially at Chobolabs and are used here
+The author would like to thank [Chobolabs](http://www.chobolabs.com/) for their support and some pieces of the CMake code which were initially developed at Chobolabs and are used here